-This comparative spending guide provides officials and the public the opportunity to review and compare various components of a school district's annual budget to other similar districts in the state through a series of "indicators" presenting costs on a per pupil basis.
-The school districts have been divided into groups based on operating type and projected enrollment as of October 15, 2005.
+The Comparative Spending Guide (CSG) provides officials and the public the opportunity to review and compare various components of a school district's annual budget to similar districts in the state through a series of "indicators" presenting costs on a per pupil basis.
+The school districts have been divided into groups based on operating type and projected enrollment as of October 13, 2006.
 Charter schools are included as a separate group from other public schools.
-The groupings are as follows:
+The categories are as follows:

 Operating Type Enrollment Range Number in Group

 K-6 All 62

-K-8 Less than 400 66
+K-8 Less than 400 67

-K-8 400 - 750 66
+K-8 400 - 750 67

-K-8 Over 750 92
+K-8 Over 750 88

-K-12 Less than 1,800 43
+K-12 Less than 1,800 44

 K-12 1,800 - 3,500 73

-K-12 Over 3,500 104
+K-12 Over 3,500 103

 Grades 7-12 & 9-12 All 47

 Other:

 County Special Services All 8

 County Vocational All 21

 Charter Schools All 55

-The number of districts within K-8 and K-12 enrollment groups changed slightly from last year's comparative spending guide by virtue of enrollment changes within those operating types.
-Additionally, 2004-05 enrollments used to determine cost per pupil dollars in last year's comparative spending guide were estimated enrollments while the 2006 comparative spending guide reflects actual enrollments for the 2004-05 fiscal year.
-Therefore, your district's relative ranking and cost per pupil from the prior year's guide may have changed for school year 2004-05 and the new rankings are reflected in this guide.
+The number of districts within K-8 and K-12 enrollment groups changed slightly from last year's CSG because of enrollment changes within those operating types.
+Additionally, 2005-06 enrollment figures used to calculate per pupil costs in last year's CSG were estimated.
+The current CSG utilized the actual 2005-06 enrollment to calculate per pupil costs.
+Therefore, a district's relative ranking and cost per pupil from the prior year's guide may have changed for 2005-06.
 Information for Non-Operating, Educational Services Commissions, Regional Day Schools, and Jointures is not included in this document.

 A copy of the Transportation Efficiency Report is included in the guide.
 This section, in the back of the publication, provides the identification of school districts' vehicle capacity utilization exclusive of some vocational schools, special services, educational service commissions and jointure commissions.
 In addition, districts that provide all of their transportation through coordinated transportation services are also excluded.
-Districts that continue to fall below 120% in vehicle utilization may be required to develop a corrective action plan outlining how they intend to improve efficiency.